facebookresearch/habitat-sim/.github/ISSUE_TEMPLATE/bug-report.md

 Habitat is under active development, and we advise users to restrict themselves to stable releases.
 Are you using the latest [release version](https://github.com/facebookresearch/habitat-sim/releases) of Habitat-Sim?
 The bug you are about to report may already be fixed there.

-Master branch contains 'bleeding edge' code, but we do appreciate bug reports in it!
+Master branch contains 'bleeding edge' code, but we do appreciate bug reports for it!

 ## 🐛 Bug